OpenTechFund/CryptoTerminology/README.md

 25519 - A widely-used elliptic curve, adopted as an IETF standard in 2015.

-Goldilocks - A set of curves put forward by Mike Hamburg at higher security levels than 25519
+Goldilocks - A curve put forward by Mike Hamburg at a higher security level than 25519

 NUMS - A set of curves put forward by Microsoft in mid-2014

 BADA55 - A set of elliptic curves with a "verifiably random" seed which was non-randomly tweaked to include the string "BADA55".
 Generated to highlight a possible weakness in believing the randomness of such "nothing up my sleeve" numbers.

-P-Curves - A set of elliptic curve parameters based on prime curves standardized by NIST, based on pseudo-Mersenne primes.
+P-Curves aka NIST Curves - A set of elliptic curve parameters based on prime curves standardized by NIST, based on pseudo-Mersenne primes.

-K-Curves - A set of elliptic curve parameters based on binary field standardized by NIST, based on pseudo-Mersenne primes.
+K-Curves aka NIST Curves - A set of elliptic curve parameters based on binary field standardized by NIST, based on pseudo-Mersenne primes.
 While binary curve-based algorithms are faster in hardware, they are often avoided due to mathematical hunches that their structure may enable additional attacks.

 NIST - The National Institute of Standards and Technology, a US Government agency which is responsible for developing and promoting cryptographic standards.